yao12310/fodinha/README.md

    * Cards are ranked according to the ranking described above, and a winner is selected.
    * With the exception of power cards, cards of the same rank "cancel".
      * They are removed from play, so the corresponding players can't win the round.
-     * If every card is cancelled, then the next hand counts for 2 wins.
+     * If every card is cancelled, then the next hand counts for an extra win.
  * Once all hands have been played, the number of wins for each player is counted.
    * Each player loses lives according to how much their call was off from their actual number of wins (absolute difference).
    * Players are eliminated at this phase if their remaining life count is non-positive.